Annual revenue in billions USD

 Loading revenue data...

-The eVTOL market is projected to experience substantial growth, driven by urbanization, traffic congestion, and the demand for faster and more efficient transportation options.
-However, the actual size of the market and the pace of adoption remain uncertain.
-Analysts' estimates vary widely, and the market's growth will depend on factors such as regulatory approvals, infrastructure development, and consumer acceptance.
-Joby's ability to capture a significant share of this market will be crucial for its long-term success.
+The eVTOL market presents a substantial long-term opportunity, with projections reaching hundreds of billions of dollars by 2040.
+However, the actual size and growth trajectory of the market remain uncertain, and widespread adoption will depend on factors such as regulatory approvals, infrastructure development, and public acceptance.
+Joby's ability to capture a significant share of this market will be crucial to its long-term success.

 Joby Aviation, Inc., a vertically integrated air mobility company, engages in building an electric vertical takeoff and landing aircraft optimized to deliver air transportation as a service in the United States and Dubai.
 The company intends to build an aerial ridesharing service, as well as developing an app-based platform that will enable consumers to book rides.
 Joby Aviation, Inc. was founded in 2009 and is headquartered in Santa Cruz, California....